vaultit/qvarn-mr/README.rst

 That's why there is a ``count`` function, that will consume the generator and returns number of generated items.

-If you want to access whole resource, you have to do something like this:
+If you want to access whole resource by its id, you have to do something like this:

 .. code-block:: python